cici-xingyu-zheng/receptor_probe_filtering/README.md

-# receptor_probe_filtering
+# Receptor Probe Filtering

-A reproducible pipeline to rank and select padlock probes for odorant receptor targets.
+A reproducible pipeline to rank and select padlock probes for odorant receptor targets, given a pool of candidate probes.

 ## Requirements
-- Python ≥ 3.9
+- Python >= 3.9
 - Standard scientific stack (stock Anaconda is fine): `numpy`, `pandas`, `matplotlib`

 > ⚠️ Some inputs are large (e.g., a 7.5 GB heterodimer matrix pickle file).
 Make sure your machine has at least 16 GB RAM (>=32 GB recommended).
 Close other apps before loading large pickles.